vanlellan/scopeChat/README.md

 [ ] - add elements for IP and PORT, and a "Connect" button, to GUI [ ] - clean up old clients when they disconnect
 [ ] - add license stuff to top of each source file
+[ ] - add command to list all connected clients